Mar 13, 2025

 This rigorous approach requires sharp expertise and, above all, unwavering objectivity.

-However, today, many organizations are turning to their insurers to conduct their climate exposure diagnostics.
+However, today, many organizations are turning to their insurers to carry out their climate exposure assessments.
 This practice raises a fundamental question: can one be both judge and party?

 The Conflict of Interest at the Heart of the Current System